preco21/prevl.org/README.md

 # prevl.org

-> :sparkles: My legacy prevl website with old fashion :sparkles:
+> :scroll: My legacy prevl website with old fashion

 This repo is originally created for serving my old tools listed on top Google search: